-Rocky Mountain National Park is located in western half of the United States in north Colorado.
+Rocky Mountain National Park is located in the western half of the United States in north Colorado.
 The park extends from the east side of the mountains starting at Estes Park and crossing over the range to the town of Grand Lake on the west side of the mountains.

 The national park boundary encompasses an area of 414.8 square miles (1,074.3 sq km) with the Continental Divide running through the middle of the park.
-Rock Mountain National Park is also a UNESCO World Biosphere Reserve.
+Rocky Mountain National Park is also a UNESCO World Biosphere Reserve.

 Rivers and streams on the west side of the divide flow toward the Pacific Ocean while rivers and streams on the east flow toward the Atlantic and gulf.
 There are approximately 450 (724 km) of rivers and streams flowing throughout the park.

 Mountains are king for the national park with other attractions being wooded forests, alpine lakes, and a variety and abundance of wildlife.
 The park is the 3rd most visited national park in the United States.

 The total park elevations range from 7,860 feet (2,396 m) to the tallest summit at Longs Peak at a height of 14,259 feet (4,346) making it one of the highest national parks in the United States.
 There are 5 additional peaks over 13,000 feet (3,962 m) and another 60 summits over 12,000 feet (3,658 m).